tatumio/tatum-php/docs/Api/BlockchainFeesApi.md

 Estimate multiple Ethereum transaction fees

-<h4>10 credits per API call + 10 credits per each gas estimation.</h4><br/> <p>Estimate gasLimit and gasPrice of the Ethereum transaction.
+<h4>10 credits per API call + 10 credits per each gas estimation.</h4>

+ <p>Estimate gasLimit and gasPrice of the Ethereum transaction.
 Gas price is obtained from multiple sources + calculated based on the latest N blocks and the current mempool state.
-The <b>fast</b> one is used by default.<br/> Result is calculated  in the order of the request array items. </p>
+The <b>fast</b> one is used by default.
+ Result is calculated  in the order of the request array items. </p>

 ### Example